xbool/vuikit-docs/README.md

 VuikitDocs is a set of components, part of the Vuikit collection, crafted specifically for building Documentation Vue Apps.

+## Demo & Examples

-We have setup a live [demo](http://vuikit.github.io/vuikit-docs) with technical information for each component.
+We have setup a live demo at [http://vuikit.github.io/vuikit-docs](http://vuikit.github.io/vuikit-docs) with technical information for each component.

 ## Dependencies